Pixocoin/Litesight/README.md

 ## Nginx Setup

-To use Nginx as a reverse proxy for litesight, use the following base [configuration](https://gist.github.com/matiu/bdd5e55ff0ad90b54261)
+To use Nginx as a reverse proxy for Pixo™sight, use the following base [configuration](https://gist.github.com/matiu/bdd5e55ff0ad90b54261)

 ## Development